joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-26-round-numbers.md

 ## Solution

 The problem is to see how often the sum of the rounds will equal the round of the sums.
-Put plainly, this will hold when the sum lands in a unit band around the number of rounded numbers.
+Put plainly, this will hold when the sum lands in a unit band around the number of rounded up numbers.

 But it helps to think about this problem from a more physical perspective.